marp-team/marp-cli/README.md

 ## Basic usage

 > [!IMPORTANT]
 > Several kind of conversions with 🌐 icon require to install any of compatible browsers, [Google Chrome], [Microsoft Edge], or [Mozilla Firefox].
 When an unexpected problem has occurred while converting, please update your browser to the latest version.
-Check out [browser options](#browser-options) for more details.
+Check out [browser options](#browser-options) too.

 ### Convert to HTML